vukicevic/crunch/README.md

 Web Workers
 ----

-Crunch can be loaded to a Web Worker.
-Instructions to the worker take the following format
+Crunch can be loaded in a Web Worker.
+Instruction messages are sent to the worker in the following format:

 ```javascript
 {func: "", args: []}